 connected to an Error Port.
 Connecting a stream to an operator's Error Port does not create an Error Output Stream.
 That is,

-such a port does not participate in the throw mechanism for the containing module or application.
-It is only a standard stream
+such a port does not participate in the throw mechanism for the containing module.
+It is only a standard stream to which you

 By contrast, the stream named